Fixed Deposit Calculator Nigeria

 LiquidityLow (early withdrawal penalty)Secondary marketSecondary market

-The key insight: NTBs and FGN Savings Bonds are tax-exempt, meaning their gross rates are effectively higher on a net basis compared to fixed deposits where 10% WHT applies.
-However, NTBs require larger capital through primary market auctions, making FDs and FGN Savings Bonds more accessible for retail investors.
+The key insight: FGN Savings Bonds are tax-exempt, so their gross rate is effectively higher on a net basis than a fixed deposit or Treasury Bill, where 10% WHT now applies (T-bills since 28 October 2025).
+NTBs also require larger capital through primary market auctions, making FDs and FGN Savings Bonds more accessible for retail investors.

 Frequently Asked Questions